 What is the best way to get around in the Blue Mountains?

-You can get to most of the attractions by public buses (route 686), but it does require a bit more effort to make sure you can find the stops and bus routes you need.
+You can get to most of the attractions by public buses (route 686 is a loop from Katoomba Station to Scenic World via Echo Point), but it requires a bit more effort to make sure you can find the stops and bus routes you need.

 When is the best time to visit the Mountains?

-The Blue Mountain region can be visited year round.
+The Blue Mountain region can be visited year-round.
 The temperatures are a little more extreme than Sydney and range from a daytime average of 16°C (60F) in winter and 29°C (84F) in summer.

 How long do you need to explore the Blue Mountains?

-You can get a good taste of the Blue Mountains in a day, albeit a rather long one if you are coming from Sydney, but if you here on a longer visit an overnight stay will reward you with some fantastic views and great memories.
+You can get a good taste of the Blue Mountains in a day, albeit a rather long one if you are coming from Sydney, but if you are here on an extended visit, an overnight stay will reward you with some fantastic views and great memories.

-The Top Blue Mountains Attractions
+The top Blue Mountains attractions

 The Three Sisters – the number one attraction in the Blue Mountains